 From opening night in May 1927 well into the 1970s, the theatre was Lompoc’s primary venue for entertainment, culture and civic events.
 And it has always been for the community.
 During opening week, proprietor Walter Calvert sent an open letter to the local papers:

-And so it was, providing a venue for local civic theatre and orchestra groups, as well as world-class acts ranging from jazzman Sonny Clay to cowboy crooners Sons of the Pioneers, from classical pianist Van Cliburn to Tex-Mex superstar Freddy Fender and R&B legends the Coasters.
+It was the dream Water Calvert promised, providing a venue for local civic theatre and orchestra groups as well as world-class acts ranging from jazzman Sonny Clay to cowboy crooners Sons of the Pioneers, from classical pianist Van Cliburn to Tex-Max superstar Freddy Fender and R&B legends the Coasters.
 Even Liberace played the Lompoc Theatre!

 The theatre was the heart of Lompoc culture and entertainment for many years.
-It offered much more than films.
-Concerts, plays, lectures, Mickey Mouse Club sessions, even dog “contests,” all took place on its wood stage.
+It offered much more than films - concerts, plays, lectures, Mickey Mouse Club sessions, and even "dog contests" all took place on its wooden stage.

 The once-elegant 450-seat theatre has been largely unused since the mid-1970s.
 The last year a film was projected onto its CinemaScope screen was 1985.